wazuh/wazuh-documentation/source/upgrade-guide/troubleshooting.rst

 The 'vulnerability-detector' configuration is deprecated
 --------------------------------------------------------

 This warning appears because when upgrading the Wazuh manager, the ``/var/ossec/etc/ossec.conf`` file remains unchanged, retaining the previous configuration of the Vulnerability Detection module.
 In addition, invalid configuration warnings might appear for the ``interval``, ``min_full_scan_interval``, ``run_on_start`` and ``provider`` elements.
-To resolve this issue, update the configuration as specified in the :doc:`Vulnerability detection documentation </user-manual/capabilities/vulnerability-detection/configuring-scans>`.
+To resolve this issue, update the configuration as specified in :doc:`/user-manual/capabilities/vulnerability-detection/configuring-scans`.

 No username and password found in the keystore